-The main terms that must be included in an assignment of IPRs are the:
+The main terms that should be included in an assignment of IPRs are as follows:

-- Details of the parties to the contract (that is, company names and addresses of the assignor and assignee as well as their authorised officers). - Subject matter of the assignment agreement (that is, the IP registration numbers and a description of the IPRs as applicable). - Full scope of the assignment (that is, confirmation that the IPRs are being transferred in their entirety). - Goods and services subject to the assignment (this is applicable to trade mark assignment only). - Compensation clause (this is especially applicable to assignments between commercial organisations or companies).
+- Details of the parties to the contract (that is, company names and addresses of the assignor and assignee, as well as their authorised officers). - Subject matter of the assignment agreement (that is, the IP registration numbers and a description of the IPRs, as applicable). - Full scope of the assignment (that is, confirmation that the IPRs are being transferred in their entirety). - Goods and services subject to the assignment (for trade mark assignments only). - Compensation clause (for assignments between commercial organisations or companies).